 Only by investing in research will we understand what causes preterm birth.
-Only by investing in research will we learn how to save these lives.
+Only by investing in research will we learn how to save lives.

 – Professor Mark Johnson